Into the Mist: Hiking Cape Lookout Trail Along the Oregon Coast

 There were only two other people at the outlook when we arrived but a sparrow joined us later to snack on the berries.

-Usually I don't take many photos on the return side of an out and back trail, but today was different.
-After we left the outlook, the weather to turn.
-The wind picked up driving heavy fog inland and it began to rain off and on.
-It made for some different photos.
+Typically, I don't take many photos on the return leg of an out-and-back trail, but today was an exception.
+After we left the outlook, the weather took a turn for the worst..
+The wind intensified, pushing heavy fog inland, and intermittent rain began to fall.
+This created opportunities for some unique photos.

 The Cape Lookout Trail is definitely one of the hikes to consider if you are short on time and need to get the biggest bang for the buck.
 Here's a great aerial shot of Cape Lookout.